 Node: Nodes are the Selenium instances that will execute the tests you have loaded on the hub on individual computer systems.
 A grid can have many nodes.
 The machines running the nodes need not be the same platform as that of the hub or have the same browser as that of the hub or the other nodes.

 When The Selenium Grid Is To Be Used?

 Selenium Grid must be used when you want to do either one or both of the following:

 1. Tests can be run against different browsers, operating systems, and machines all at the same time: For this, you need to ensure whether the application being tested is fully compatible with a wide range of browser-OS combinations.

 2. Save the time in your test suites’ execution: If Selenium Grid is run, say, 3 tests at a time, then the whole suite would be finished around 3 times faster.

-Testing the framework for parallel execution: A testing framework runs sample Grid test case as it supports parallel test execution.
+A testing framework runs sample Grid test case as it supports parallel test execution.
 Selenium Grid uses TestNG for running parallel tests.
 TestNG is quite similar to JUnit and it supports various test methods, parallel testing, and multi-threaded testing.
-TestNG being a threading model supports running multiple instances of a same test.
+TestNG being a threading model supports running multiple instances of the same test.
 After the creation of hub and nodes, TestNG must be configured in eclipse.

 1. Go to the machine where you want to launch the hub.
 Navigate to the machine’s ‘C’ drive using the command prompt as it is the directory where the Selenium server is placed.